How To Save Money on Airfare: Seat Sale Buying Strategies

 Almost all airline companies have Twitter and Facebook accounts nowadays.
 Search and follow them, most seat sale promos are announced first there.

-Moreover, there are also some websites which aggregate seat sale and other airline promo information – examples are this one for Cebu Pacific and this one for Air Phil Express.
-There are actually more, including those for Philippine Airlines, Seair, Zest Air and others.
+Moreover, there are also some websites which aggregate seat sale and other airline promo information.
+These are websites not connected to the airline companies, but they’re pretty accurate, especially for Cebu Pacific, Philippine Airlines, Air Asia, and other airlines.

 Be Fast but Accurate